-You can configure layers in ArcGIS Prousing the Locate pane to find features that match particular attribute values.
+You can configure layers using the Locate pane to find features that match particular attribute values in ArcGIS Pro.
 For example, you can search a layer containing all the fast food restaurants in North America by manager name, search a layer containing 800 well sites by ID number, or search a layer containing California airports by 3-letter airport code.
 This feature is designed to quickly search large layers containing hundreds, thousands, or even millions of features to find the one feature you're looking for.

 Find a feature using the Locate pane